Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 The Part D Savings Model started to offer discounted insulin in 2021.
 Not all Medicare Part D plans participated in the program but those that did could offer certain kinds of insulin at a rate of $35 per month.
 Not all insulin products were included in this program, however, and people that got their insulin through an infusion pump – which is covered by Part B rather than Part D – could not benefit from the program.

 The Inflation Reduction Act put a monthly cap on the amount Medicare enrollees pay for all types of insulin.
-Starting on January 1, 2023, Medicare beneficiaries will pay no more than $35 per month for their insulin.
+Since January 2023, Medicare beneficiaries have paid no more than $35 per month for their insulin.
 All types of insulin are included across all Part D plans.
-Insulin covered by Part B (ie, for us in an insulin pump) is also included, although not until July 2023.
+Insulin covered by Part B (for use in an insulin pump) has also been included since July 2023.

 Keep in mind that some people require more than one kind of insulin to manage their diabetes – and the cap applies to each insulin product you take.
 (If you take two products, each one will be capped at $35 per month for a total of $70 per month.)